Comfort Conversations: Where are all the Power Wheelchair Models?

 Wheelchairs are the International Sign for Disability

 The “wheelchair” has become the international sign for disability, mainly because it is the most visual form of disability.
-That’s why media’s perception of inclusiveness means featuring a model in a wheelchair.
+That’s why the media’s perception of inclusiveness means featuring a model in a wheelchair.
 Unfortunately, this has both a good and bad impact as media has a direct and profound impact on how we feel ourselves and view others.

 Everyone needs someone to look up to or aspire to be like as a role model.
 Ten years ago, when I first acquired my Spinal Cord Injury, disability was not as prevalent in the media so it was rare to see any women using wheelchairs in media campaigns.

-As an inpatient I was introduced to Joni Eareckson Tada and I later came across Auti Angel and Briana Walker while surfing the internet.
+As an inpatient, I was introduced to Joni Eareckson Tada, and I later came across Auti Angel and Briana Walker while surfing the internet.
 Those three ladies were my light at the end of the tunnel.
 Reading about them and seeing how far they had come after their SCI (Spinal Cord Injury) gave me the faith I needed to roll on.

-They showed me I could dance again and, through their writing, they kept me grounded in my faith.
+They showed me I could dance again, and through their writing, they kept me grounded in my faith.

 Today, the reality TV show Push Girls has helped shed light on what life is like for a manual wheelchair user and continues to inspire both able-bodied and disabled individuals who watch the series.
 And currently, there are many empowered and beautiful models, actresses, performers, and athletes from which the newly injured can identify with and gain inspiration from.

 That is if you are a manual wheelchair user.
 Power wheelchair models are still amiss.